Universal tropical structures for curves in exploded manifolds

-As the lower and righthand arrows in the above commutative diagram (\ref{cd2}) are inclusions of sub polytopes with images defined by the solutions of integral affine equations, it follows that the map $P'\longrightarrow P'_{u}\subset Q'$ is an inclusion of $P'$ as a sub polytope of $P'_{u}$ with image defined by the solution of integral affine equations.
-To prove that $P'\longrightarrow P'_{u}$ is an isomorphism, it therefore suffices to show that this map is surjective, or equivalently, show that the image of $P'_{u}\subset Q'$ in $Q$ under the top arrow of the above diagram is contained in the image of $P'$ in $P_{u}\subset Q$.
+The lower and right-hand arrows in diagram~(\ref{cd2}) are inclusions of subpolytopes whose images are defined by integral-affine equations.
+It follows that the map \(P'\longrightarrow P_u^{f'}\subset Q'\) is an inclusion of \(P'\) as a subpolytope of \(P_u^{f'}\), again with image defined by integral-affine equations.
+To prove that \(P'\longrightarrow P_u^{f'}\) is an isomorphism, it therefore suffices to prove that this map is surjective.
+Equivalently, it suffices to prove that the image of \(P_u^{f'}\subset Q'\) in \(Q\) under the top arrow of diagram~(\ref{cd2}) is contained in the image of \(P'\) in \(P_u^f\subset Q\).